deni12345/Free-Order-BE/README.md

 # Go-Lambda
-Small Project using:
+This porject using:
 - Lambda (not yet)
 - MySQl (local)
 - Grollia/Mux
 - Websocket

+Description: